Townsville: Transport

-Defence facilities
+Military facilities

-The Australian Army maintains a very strong presence in the north of Australia and this is evident by the basing of the Army's 3rd Brigade at Lavarack Barracks in Townsville.
-The 3rd Brigade is a light infantry brigade.
-The brigade consists of two light infantry battalions — the 1st and 3rd Battalions of the Royal Australian Regiment (1 and 3 RAR) – and a cavalry contingent – the 2nd Cavalry Regiment.
-It also has integral Artillery, Engineer, Aviation Reconnaissance and Combat Service Support units.
-It is a high-readiness brigade that has been deployed frequently at very short notice on combat operations outside mainland Australia.
-These include Somalia, Rwanda, Namibia, East Timor, Bougainville, Solomon Islands, Iraq and Afghanistan.
+The Australian Army's 3rd Brigade is based at Lavarack Barracks in Townsville.
+It is a light infantry brigade consisting of two battalions, the 1st and 3rd Battalions of the Royal Australian Regiment (1 and 3 RAR), along with a cavalry contingent, the 2nd Cavalry Regiment.

-In addition to the 3rd Brigade, a number of other major units are based in Townsville.
-These include the 5th Aviation Regiment, equipped with MRH-90 and Chinook helicopters, co-located at the RAAF Base in Garbutt and the 10th Force Support Battalion based at Ross Island.
-10 FSB is a force logistics unit that provides back up logistic support to deployed units.
-The battalion provides specialist transport (including amphibious) and supply support.
-Along with this there is also the 11th Combat Service Support Battalion and the 3rd Combat Engineer Regiment.
+In addition to the 3rd Brigade, other major units based in Townsville include the 5th Aviation Regiment, equipped with MRH-90 and Chinook helicopters, co-located at the RAAF Base in Garbutt and the 10th Force Support Battalion based at Ross Island.

 The Army also maintains an Army Reserve brigade in Townsville designated the 11th Brigade.
-This formation is similar in structure to the 3rd Brigade but comprises reserve soldiers only.
-There is also two active cadet units, 130 ACU located within Heatley Secondary College and 15 ACU located on Lavarack Barracks as of 2010, previously located at Ignatius Park College.
+This formation is similar in structure to the 3rd Brigade, in that it has reserve soldiers only.
+There were also two active cadet units, 130 ACU located within Heatley Secondary College and 15 ACU located on Lavarack Barracks as of 2010, previously located at Ignatius Park College.